 Another classic technique is to masturbate an hour or two before you have sex.

-Honestly though, I don’t know if the time is important.
-Just make some time to relieve yourself before you have sex so your balls are literally not bursting at the seams when you see your partner.
+I don’t think the exact time beforehand is important.
+Just do it before you have sex so you’re ready to erupt when you next see your partner.

 If you have the kind of partner who likes to have long, lingering sex sessions and is happy to wait for you to recover, then why not get them to help you out?